mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 In a more complicated case,
-we might be looking for elements deeper in the parse tree, requiring us to index multiple times `result.value[1][2][0]`, and leaving us vulnerable to restructuring of the parsers even if we don't add any elements to the source language.
+we might be looking for elements deeper in the parse tree, requiring us to index multiple times and leaving us vulnerable to restructuring of the parsers even if we don't add any elements to the source language.
-Or we might want to extract multiple similar values, from multiple places in the parsed results, further complicating our value extraction.
+Or we might want to extract multiple similar values, possibly from multiple places in the parsed results, further complicating our value extraction.

 Indexing into the results works, but it's fragile.
 And the maintenance risk grows if the language we're parsing